timlai4/taylor_ERG/RWPE1/README.md

 ### Integrating RNA and ChIP-seqs
 The main purpose of this documentation was to describe how we integrate the RNA and ChIP-seq data.
 We document this now.
 First, the script ids2names.R takes the output of the RNA-seq DGE, which gives gene ID's, and appends the corresponding gene name.
 The output is saved in ensembl_ids_names.tsv.
 Next, a helper Python script genes_crosslist.py takes the RNA-seq information and intersects it with the ChIP-seq genes.
 The resulting genes represent the overall targets we wish to consider for further downstream analysis, which includes sequence-level statistics, such as motif search.
-To facilitate this, we extract the FASTA file, i.e. the underlying sequences, to the gene names.
+To facilitate this, we extract the FASTA file, i.e. the underlying sequences, to various regions of interest corresponding to the gene names.
-The R script taret2sequences.R followed by a small cleanup step in the terminal
+The R script taret2sequences.R or target2TSS.R followed by a small cleanup step in the terminal
 ```{bash}
 grep -v "Sequence unavailable" target38_sequences.tsv > target38_seq_cleaned.tsv
 ```
 accomplishes this.
+In particular, the former extracts the 5' UTR regions while the latter targets the 100bp downstream of the TSS.
 Finally, we convert the tab-separated file into FASTA in BioPython using target38seqfasta.py.
 Note that in all of these steps, the scripts support additional subsetting alluded to in the RNA-seq outputs section.